NataliVol4ipsa/BignumArithmetics/README.md

 ----------

-If anyone ever visits this project, any kind of feedback is highly appreciated (task ideas or literature propositions, code quality or architecture comments)
+If anyone ever visits this project, any kind of feedback is highly appreciated :D